Skip to content

 2. [V4+ Styles] Section

-This section defines the style of the subtitles, where each style can control the font, color, shadow, etc. of the subtitles through fields.
+This section defines the styles of the subtitles, with each style allowing fields to control the font, color, shadow, etc. of the subtitles.
 The format is as follows:

 ini